 Cameron Davidson Contact

-I am a lucky man: a wonderful wife who is much smarter than me, two rescue Maine Coon Cats who think that they are dogs, six books published, clients that trust me and a U.S. Postage stamp to boot.
+I am a lucky man: my greatest achievement was meeting my archaeologist wife on a Smithsonian magazine assignment.
+We live in Virginia with two rescue Maine Coon Cats who think that they are dogs.
+So far, I’ve had six books published plus a U.S. Postage stamp in 2012.

-Besides photography, I am a German watch aficionado, Washington Nationals fan, bird watcher and sometimes guitar player whose musical interests vary from bluegrass to classical to blues to hard rock.
+Besides photography, I am a German watch aficionado, Washington Nationals fan, bird watcher and sometimes guitar player whose musical interests vary from bluegrass to classical to blues rock.

 Pete The Producer.com